DesignLiquido/RazorPDF/Readme.md

 RazorPDF2
 ==============

 RazorPDF is a simple project that makes it a breeze to create PDFs using the Razor view engine.
 Since Razor is really a template syntax, it can do lot more than just generate HTML.
-RazorPDF uses it to generate iText XML.
+RazorPDF uses it to generate iText XML older notation.
 Then using the iTextSharp library, we turn that iText XML into a PDF to return.
 The end result is a easy to use, clean method for generating PDFs.

 This project is a continuation from original Al Nyveldt's project.
 Apparently the guy died since 2013 and all the pull request made in the original repository (some of them made by me) were unanswered.
 This encouraged me to fork his repository and make the changes by myself, but is not simple as it seemed before.